Techniques for Controlling Nuisance Beaver

 Methods of Take During the Closed Season--(Note: Complainants or their agents land owned or leased by the complainant, do not require trapping or hunting licenses).

 Foothold Traps--Catch target animals by one foot.
-Drowning sets are recommended.
+Submersion trapping systems are recommended.

 Body Gripping Traps--Strike and hold target animals on the neck or chest.